APPLYING FOR FUNDING

 SMALL – MEDIUM SIZE ENTERPRISE (SME)

-For the purpose of the Technology Assessment Program, a SME is a manufacturing company with 15 to 500 full-time employees (FTE) located in southern Ontario.
+For the purpose of the Technology Investment Program, a SME is a manufacturing company with 15 to 500 full-time employees (FTE) located in southern Ontario.

-If you have any questions relating to the application process, contact:
+If you have any questions relating to the application process, please contact: